bentoml/BentoML/README.md

 ## Why BentoML

-Getting Machine Learning models into production is hard.
-Data Scientists are not experts in building production services and DevOps best practices.
-The trained models produced by a Data Science team are hard to test and hard to deploy.
-This often leads us to a time consuming and error-prone workflow, where a jupyter notebook along with pickled or weights file is handed over to ML engineers, in order to rebuild a model server that can be deployed and managed by DevOps.
+Moving trained Machine Learning models to serving applications in production is hard.
+Data Scientists are not experts in building production services.
+The trained models they produced are loosely specified and hard to deploy.
+This often leads ML teams to a time-consuming and error-prone process, where a jupyter notebook along with pickle and protobuf file being handed over to ML engineers, for turning the trained model into services that can be properly deployed and managed by DevOps.

-BentoML is framework for ML model serving, making it possible for Data Scientists to create production-ready prediction services with a set of high-level APIs, without them worrying about the infrastructure integrations and performance optimizations.
+BentoML is framework for ML model serving.
+It provides high-level APIs for Data Scientists to create production-ready prediction services, without them worrying about the infrastructure needs and performance optimizations.
 BentoML does all those under the hood, which allows DevOps to seamlessly work with Data Science team, helping to deploy and operate their models, packaged in the BentoML format.

 Check out [Frequently Asked Questions](https://docs.bentoml.org/en/latest/faq.html) page on how does BentoML compares to Tensorflow-serving, Clipper, AWS SageMaker, MLFlow, etc.